Battle Of Antietam

-Daylight on the morning of September 17, 1862 revealed 113,500 Union and Confederate troops assembled at Antietam Creek.
-By dusk, one in five would be a casualty of the bloodiest battle ever fought on American soil.
+On September 17, 1862, Union and Confederate troops assembled at Antietam Creek for a 12-hour battle.
+By sunset, one in five men had become a casualty of the bloodiest one-day battle ever fought on American soil.

 The early months of 1862 began well for the Union in the Eastern Theater.
 George McClellan’s Army of the Potomac was within a few miles of Richmond by June.
 But Robert E. Lee took command of the Army of Northern Virginia on June 1.
 The Union’s advantage disappeared as Lee fought McClellan aggressively in the Seven Days Battles, forcing McClellan and his army to retreat down the Virginia Peninsula.

 Lee then began his Northern Virginia Campaign, outmaneuvering and defeating Major General John Pope and the Army of Virginia, including the Second Battle of Bull Run during the last two days of August.
 Four days later, Lee launched his Maryland Campaign – a bold move to strike a blow on Union soil.